wagtail/wagtail/docs/building_your_site/frontenddevelopers.rst

 Template tags & filters
 ========================

-In addition to Django's standard tags and filters, Wagtail provides some of it's own, which can be ``load``-ed `as you would any other <https://docs.djangoproject.com/en/dev/topics/templates/#custom-tag-and-filter-libraries>`_
+In addition to Django's standard tags and filters, Wagtail provides some of its own, which can be ``load``-ed `as you would any other <https://docs.djangoproject.com/en/dev/topics/templates/#custom-tag-and-filter-libraries>`_

 .. _image_tag: